sarusso/MetaBox/README.md

 The final step is to install the Hamachi client for tour laptop and join the network from there as well.
 Your MetaBox will be assigned a static private IP, which will never change (unless you delete MetaBox's data folder).

+## Customizing services
+you can easily customize services, by several different ways.
+While they almost all require a certain degree of confidence with forking Git repositories and using some Reyns (MetabBox's oorechstrator) advanced feature, there is a extremy simple and starightforward way.

+Let's say that you want to customize the desktop service for example, by installing some libraries.
+You just nedd to copy the "desktop" folder in the "services" directory and name it "desktop_custom".
+Note that while the "_" is forbidden in MetaBox and Reyn's service names, in this case it is allowed as the servoice will still be named (and referenced to as) "desktop".
+In MetaBox's root folder just run:

+    $ cp -a services/desktop services/desktop_custom

+This will not interfere with MetaBox update system, as custom versions of services are not treated as part of MetaBox.

+You can now edit the "Dockerfile" inside the "desktop_custom" folder and for example add a new library:

+    RUN apt-get -y install yourlibrary

+...and you will still run and build it as the "desktop" service, i.e.:

+    $ metabox/build all # Will include it in the build process
+    $ metabox/run all # Will run it instead of the original desktop one
+    $ metabox/build desktop # Will build it
+    $ metabox/run desktop,metauser # Will run it of the original desktop one

+You can also create a symbolic link to somwhere else, and in particular to a folder under version control (like Git) repository.
+So after the above copy command, you can do somethig like the following (always in In MetaBox's root folder):

+    $ mv services/desktop_custom /path/to/your/versioned/folder/desktop_custom
+	$ ln -s /path/to/your/versioned/folder/desktop_custom services/desktop_custom

+We strongly encourage you to always version your services or at leas to store them a service like Dropbox which does provide minimal version control.